 It refers to the blending and splitting of phonemes to create new words.
 Once the student learns the sound of each phoneme, the correct blending is required to read the word correctly.

 So, the concept of onset-riming, which means sounding out the beginning (onset) and end (riming), is learned by splitting and blending the phonemes mentally.
-When teachers ask to speak and write, they are giving the pretext to learn spellings using phoneme splitting and blending.
+When teachers ask to speak and write, they are given the pretext to learn spellings using phoneme splitting and blending.

 3. Phoneme Rhyming and Alliteration

-Alliteration practice involves learning of tongue twisters.
+Alliteration practice involves learning tongue twisters.
 ‘She sells seashells on the seashore’, and other such phrases give an idea of alliteration.
 It acquaints a child with various repetitions of the same sound.

 4. Phoneme Comparing and Contrasting

 Similarly, phonemic comparison can help know if the phonemes sounding similar are different/unique or are allophones of the same phoneme.
-While allophones are sounds, the phonemes are set of those sounds.
+While allophones are sounds, the phonemes are a set of those sounds.
 The comparison is helpful in understanding how a particular phoneme of the English language can be used to speak two different words having different sounds.
 For example, a Spanish person speaking dough and though will not use different phonemes, but allophones of the same phoneme.